Tutorial: projector approach to master equations for open quantum systems: Particular case 2: Bath decays faster than interaction rate (Born-Markov master equation, sideband cooling adiabatic elimination)

+Since, by assumption, the bath Liouvillian is time-independent and much larger than the system Liouvillian, we can apply Eq.~\eqref{NakajimasimplifiedTime} or, equivalently, the simplified version Eq.~\eqref{NZreducedAM}.
+Assuming for simplicity that $\Py\Lv_{\rm Int}\Py = 0$ (although this is not necessary), and changing integration variable in Eq.~\eqref{NakajimasimplifiedTime} from $\tau$ to $\xi^2(t-\tau)$, we can write this equation as

-We are now ready to take the limit $\xi \to \infty$.
+We now take the limit $\xi \to \infty$.
 This results in an effective Markov approximation, as it allows us to drop the dependence of $v$ with $\tau$ and to extend the upper integration limit to infinity.
-Moreover, it is customary in this step to take a Rotating Wave Approximation~\cite{WilsonRaeNJP2008}.
-As we will show in the example below, this approximation consists on neglecting, in the product of the two interaction Liouvillians $\sim \Lv_{\rm Int}(\xi^2 t) (...) \Lv_{\rm Int}(\xi^2 t-\tau)$ , all the terms that oscillate rapidly in the variable $t$.
+Moreover, it is customary in this step to take, when possible, a rotating wave approximation~\cite{WilsonRaeNJP2008}.
+As we will show in the example below, this approximation consists in neglecting, in the product of the two interaction Liouvillians $\sim \Lv_{\rm Int}(\xi^2 t) (...) \Lv_{\rm Int}(\xi^2 t-\tau)$ , all the terms that oscillate rapidly in the variable $t$.
 In most cases, and in analogy to the elimination of ``fast time'' dependence in classical equations~\cite{VanKampen}, this makes the equation independent on $\xi^2t$, as one only retains terms in the product $\sim \Lv_{\rm Int}(\xi^2 t) (...) \Lv_{\rm Int}(\xi^2 t-\tau)$ whose $t-$dependencies cancel each other (see an example in the section below).
 We remark that, precisely because such dependencies can cancel each other, the dependence with $\tau$ might become relevant and thus it is in general not correct to approximate $\Lv_{\rm Int}(\xi^2t-\tau) \approx \Lv_{\rm Int}(\xi^2 t)$ even in the large $\xi$ limit.
-After the Rotating Wave Approximation, one finds the adiabatic elimination equation,
+This is the core difference with respect to the Brownian master equation in the previous section: in the Brownian case the final effective dynamics only depend on steady-state bath expectation values and in the present case they depend on bath two-time correlation functions.
+After the rotating wave approximation, one finds the following Born-Markov or adiabatic elimination master equation~\cite{steck2007quantum,BreuerPetruccione},

+As a final note, we remark that the rotating wave approximation is not in general only a matter of simplifying the equation.
+Indeed, it can be shown that without it the resulting effective dynamics are not guaranteed to be consistent with quantum mechanics, specifically the density matrix is not guaranteed to be positive semidefinite (this is shown in most derivations e.g. Ref.~\cite{BreuerPetruccione}, for a more in-depth picture see Ref.~\cite{Fleming_2010,tutorial5}).
+This also applies to the Brownian equation derived in the Sec.~\ref{SecBrownian}.
+Note that if the rotating wave approximation is not taken the master equation, known in this case as Bloch-Redfield equation~\cite{REDFIELD19651}, can still be made quantum-consistent by other techniques (see e.g. Ref.~\cite{RedfieldEM} and references therein) and has been a powerful tool to explore the physics of light harvesting complexes~\cite{JeskeJCP2015} or the vibrational relaxation of complex molecules~\cite{FigueiridoJCP92}, among others.